baudrly/chromosample/README.md

    ```bash
    pip install pyfaidx numpy
    ```
-3. For full functionality (plots and reports):
+3. For full functionality (plots and report):
   ```bash
   python3 -m pip install matplotlib seaborn pandas pandoc
   ```

-4. For a comprehensive reports including metrics, logging, figures, etc. `pandoc` is required to convert the markdown file into a pdf.
+4. For a comprehensive report including metrics, logging, figures, etc. `pandoc` is required to convert the markdown file into a pdf.

 ## Command-line usage